 Are you new to the world of fitness?
 Gym lingo can almost feel like a totally different language if you’re a newbie!
 Do you keep hearing terms like ‘beast mode’, ‘gains’ and ‘HIIT’ thrown around the gym but have no idea what they mean?
 It can all be a little confusing!

-Whether gym life is brand new to you, or you’re just trying to understand the terminology better so you can bond with your PT or gym buddy, here’s your go-to guide for the fitness terms you
+Whether gym life is brand new to you, or you’re just trying to understand the terminology better so you can bond with your personal trainer or gym buddy, here’s your go-to guide for the fitness terms you

 should know before your next gym session.